Operation Jedburgh: Operations in France

 France was by far the most important country of Jedburgh operations.
 Ninety-three teams were inserted into France.
 The nationalities of 278 Jeds on the teams were: 89 French officers and 17 radio operators, 47 British officers and 38 radio operators, and 40 American officers and 37 radio operators.
 Thirteen of the Jeds undertook a second mission.
 The officers were lieutenants, captains, and a few majors.
 Radio operators were usually sergeants.
 The teams were parachuted into France from June to September 1944.
 Several of the teams inserted in August and September landed to find themselves in territory already liberated by the rapid advance of the allied armies.

 The first team in, codenamed "Hugh", parachuted into central France near Châteauroux on 5/6 June 1944, the night before the Allied landings in Normandy, codenamed Operation Overlord.
 The Jedburgh teams normally parachuted in by night to meet a reception committee from a local Resistance or maquis group.
 Their main function was to provide a link between the guerrillas and the Allied command.
 They could provide liaison, advice, expertise and leadership, but their most powerful asset was their ability to arrange airdrops of arms and ammunition.

 Like all Allied forces who operated behind Nazi lines, the Jedburghs were subject to torture and execution in the event of capture, under Hitler's notorious Commando Order.
 Because the teams normally operated in uniform, to apply this order to them was a war crime.
-However, of the Jedburgh teams dropped into France, only British Captain Victor A. Gough met that fate, being shot while a prisoner on 25 November 1944.
+However, of the Jedburgh teams dropped into France, one French captain, Jean Delviche, one American major John Bonsall, and one American radio noncommissioned officer, Roger Cote of Team Augustus were all summarily executed on August 30th, 1944 near Barenton-sur-Serre.
+The only other known case is British Captain Victor A. Gough who also met that fate, being shot while a prisoner on 25 November 1944.